Young Adult Learning Series

 Ganei Beantown: Beantown Jewish Gardens

-Ganei Beantown: Beantown Jewish Gardens is building pluralistic Jewish community through hands-on agriculture and food justice education framed within Jewish text, tradition and culture.
+Ganei Beantown is buildling community through hands-on food system education rooted in Jewish text, tradition and culture.
 Facilitating a connection between Judaism and food and agriculture breathes new life into Jewish tradition, community, and identity and engages the Jewish community in the question of how to feed ourselves and the world in a just and sustainable manner.

 Just as beans add nitrogen to nourish and replenish our soil,